Full credit is 52 points. For insurance, answer more than enough questions.

 Please submit your completed exam on Blackboard.

-0. (1 point) Which of these countries has the more efficient health care system?
+0. (1 point) Which of these countries has the more efficient health care financing system?

 00. (1 point) Prescription drug prices in the U.S. are: